Tennant Creek Telegraph Station: History

 The Warumungu Aboriginal people were the first occupants of the region in and around Tennant Creek.
 The telegraph station is near a very significant sacred site called "Jurnkurakurr", which is home to a Dreamtime being called "Jalawala", a black-nosed python.

 The Tennant Creek Telegraph Station was built in 1872.
 It was first a temporary bush timber building but by 1875 had been rebuilt with locally quarried stone.
 It operated as a repeater station as part of the Overland Telegraph Line which connected Darwin to Adelaide.
 It also operated as a government rations depot.
 By the 1920s it featured a blacksmith shop, cart shed, ration store, meat house, smokehouse and cellar.
 Warumungu people were employed at the station as cattlemen and slaughter-men.
-But the 1890s more than 100 Aboriginal people were living at the station.
+By the 1890s more than 100 Aboriginal people were living at the station.
 It was declared an Aboriginal Reserve.

 The search for gold began from the 1880s.
 In 1925, a linesman discovered gold, with the discovery quickly leading to the establishment of a township to the south of the telegraph station.
 In 1935 a post and wireless office became operational in the town of Tennant Creek itself, so that the telegraph station was closed.
 It then reverted to a rations depot, supplying meat to the new town and water from its bore until 1966.